pastelnetwork/pastelup/README.md

    help, h  Shows a list of commands or help for one command

 OPTIONS:
-   --dir value, -d value       Optional, Location where to create pastel node directory --work-dir value, -w value  Optional, Location where to create working directory --release value, -r value   Required, Pastel version to install --force, -f                 Optional, Force to overwrite config files and re-download ZKSnark parameters (default: false) --regen-rpc                 Optional, regenerate the random rpc user, password and chosen port.
+   --network value, -n value   Required, network type, can be - "mainnet" or "testnet" --dir value, -d value       Optional, Location where to create pastel node directory --work-dir value, -w value  Optional, Location where to create working directory --release value, -r value   Optional, Historical Pastel version to install --force, -f                 Optional, Force to overwrite config files and re-download ZKSnark parameters (default: false) --regen-rpc                 Optional, regenerate the random rpc user, password and chosen port.
 This will happen automatically if not defined already in your pastel.conf file (default: false)
    --network value, -n value   Optional, network type, can be - "mainnet" or "testnet" (default: "mainnet")